Amenhotep19/object-size-detector-go/README.md

 make dep
 ```

-Once you have fetched the dependencies you must export a few environment variables required to build the library from the fetched dependencies.
+Once you have fetched the dependencies, you must export a few environment variables required to build the library from the fetched dependencies.
 Run the following command from the project directory:

 ```shell
 source vendor/gocv.io/x/gocv/openvino/env.sh